TREKKING IN MONTENEGRO

 The highest peak is Crna Greda (2,117 m), and marked or unmarked paths lead to it from several directions Kolašin-Berane-Mojkovac–Bijelo Polje.
-Among the most popular tours are climbed on Zekova glava (2,117 m) from Biogradsko Lake, Troglav (2,072 m) from Jezerina and Razvršje (2,033 m) from Katun Lanište.
-From all over, roads lead to this mountain, so that you can come with a terrain vehicle close to almost every peak.
+Among the most popular tours are climbing on Zekova glava (2,117 m) from Biogradsko Lake, Troglav (2,072 m) from Jezerina, and Razvršje (2,033 m) from Katun Lanište.
+From all over, roads lead to this mountain, so you can come with a terrain vehicle close to almost every peak.
 Bjelasica is equally suitable for winter and summer trekking, mountain biking, paragliding, snowshoeing, and alpine touring.

 TREKKING ON Mt.
 KOMOVI

 Komovi is the third mountain formation in Montenegro by its height.
 It is situated between Kuči Mountain and Bjelasica.
 It is known for its exceptionally beautiful peaks, less accessible in winter and more accessible in summer.
 Komovi consists of two main groups.
-The first group is Vasojevićki Kom (2,460 m) with Bavan cliff (2,252 m), and Ljevoručki Kom (2,469 m).
+The first group is Vasojevićki Kom (2,460 m) with Bavan Cliff (2,252 m), and Ljevoručki Kom (2,469 m).
 The second group is Kom Kučki with three peaks is similar heights: Južni Kučki Kom (2,487m), Rogamski vrh (2,303 m), and Suvovrh (2,211 m).
 These two cliffs systems are concentrated with curvature, known as Međukomlje (2,171 m).
 Access is possible by the roads Podgorica-Veruša-Opasnica-Sumor-Carine, and Kolašin-Andrijevica-Trešnjevik-Štavna and Kolašin-Mateševo-Ljuban.

-There are various tours on Komovi, and the most famous ones are marked climbing lines on Vasojevićki, Kučki, and Ljevoručki Kom, as well as the partly marked round and the around the whole massif, which starts from Katun Štavna, as the foot as Vasojevićki Kom.
-All tours in this massif should be taken very seriously, because of the exposure of the terrain and because of the real danger of losing parts on peaks and cliffs.
+There are various tours on Komovi, and the most famous ones have marked climbing lines on Vasojevićki, Kučki, and Ljevoručki Kom, as well as the partly marked round and the around the whole massif, which starts from Katun Štavna, as the foot as Vasojevićki Kom.
+All tours in this massif should be taken very seriously, because of the exposure to the terrain and because of the real danger of losing parts on peaks and cliffs.
 Here is noticeable is the difference in the demography.
 While katuns (shepherd's houses) on the north side are relatively well inhabited, empty cabins on the south side of Kuči are the only witness that people lived here once.
 At the foot of the mountain peak Sumor (south slopes of Komovi), one of the most beautiful mountain churches in Montenegro was built.
 Simple and fitting in the mountain ambiance, it looks just like the first step from the earth to the sky.

-TREKKING ON MOUNTAIN REGION KUČI
+TREKKING IN THE MOUNTAIN REGION KUČI

 To the northeast of Podgorica, next to the Albanian border, is the mountain region Kuči.
-It is defined by enormous intended relief, with numerous valleys, rocky cliffs, over 15 peaks at over 2,000 meters above the sea level, and several glacial lakes, among which the biggest and most famous ones in Rikavačko and Bukumirsko.
-Parts of massif Komovi (Crna planina, Maglič and Sovrh) as well as the entire massif Žijeva.
+It is defined by enormous intended relief, with numerous valleys, rocky cliffs, over 15 peaks at over 2,000 meters above sea level, and several glacial lakes, among which the biggest and most famous ones in Rikavačko and Bukumirsko.
+Parts of massif Komovi (Crna planina, Maglič, and Sovrh) as well as the entire massif Žijeva.
 In general, this area is treated as part of the Prokletije range.
-The mountain landscape varies, from areas of bare karst with Bosnian pinewood at the south, to the beach wood in the north.
+The mountain landscape varies, from areas of bare karst with Bosnian pinewood at the south to the beach wood in the north.

 Access roads left from Podgorica or Kolašin and there are several of them: Podgorica-Lijeva Rijeka-Veruša-Širokar and Podgorica-Lijeva Rijeka-Brskut-Bukumirsko Lake-Širokar and Podgorica-Ubli-Kržanja-Kastrat-Bukumirsko Lake-Širokar and Podgorica-Ubli-Rikavačko Lake-Širokar.
 From Kolašin you can arrive by Kolašin-Veruša road.
-Roads from Veruša, Brskut, Kastrat and Korito are asphalted, the following macadam is of unequal quality.
+Roads from Veruša, Brskut, Kastrat, and Korito are asphalted, the following macadam is of unequal quality.

 The most popular tours in this area, depending on the time of the year, physical preparedness, and group organization, refer to the surroundings of the peaks in the region of Bukumir Lake-Pasjak (2,051 m), Surdup (2,184 m), and Štitan (2,165 m), area of Rikavičko Lake with dominant peak Vila (2,093 m) and mountain cliff Maglič, with peaks Lumer (2,141 m).
-All these peaks are accessible in summer as in winter, although winter climbs on Vila and Pasjak demand advanced knowledge of alpine climbing techniques in winter conditions, more equipment, and long experience.,
+All these peaks are accessible in summer as in winter, although winter climbs on Vila and Pasjak demand advanced knowledge of alpine climbing techniques in winter conditions, more equipment, and long experience.

 For those whose goal is not exclusively reaching peaks, it is possible to spend more days on a trekking tour, whose longest version starts at Korita, leads across Koštica, Rikavac, Širokara, Maglič, Kozelj, Konjski rob, and Sumor to Carine at the foot of Kučki kom, partly concurring with and old transversal CT1, that leads from Veruša across Komovi, Bjelasica, and Sinjajevina towards Žabljak.
 The sector is marked, and it follows a line of macadam road from Korita towards Rikavac and further to Širokara, which is from Konjski grob (Horse Grave) to Carine.
 Two to three days are needed for its crossing, depending on the physical preparedness and the weight of the rucksacks.